-Puthearorth Rodwell Kov, also known as Rodwell, is a Cambodian-American mathematics educator in Phnom Penh, Cambodia.
-This is my conversation with him about his return to his home country from Seattle, Washington State, and how he inspires Cambodian students to love mathematics and problem solving.
-He also told me about living in the heart of Phnom Penh and his thoughts about Cambodia’s present education and his school, Rodwell Learning Center.
+Puthearorth Rodwell Kov, also known as Rodwell, is a Cambodian-American mathematics educator based in Phnom Penh, Cambodia.
+I had the opportunity to speak with him about his journey from Seattle, Washington to his homeland, and how he encourages Cambodian students to develop a love for mathematics and problem solving.

 Tharum: Please tell me about yourself (where were you born).
 Your living in the US (how did you get there?)